Oats are arguably the healthiest grain you can eat.

 Hypertension or high blood pressure is the silent killer.
 Silent because it increases the risk of stroke and heart attack but is often undiagnosed.
 Many people with hypertension are unaware they have it.

-Eating more fibre is helps lower blood pressure (14).
+Eating more fibre helps lower blood pressure (14).
 But beta-glucan causes a larger reduction than other fibre types (15).
 And this effect is found across the board, including otherwise healthy individuals.

 Eating oats can help you avoid hypertension and reduce the risk of a heart attack or stroke.